system76/firmware-desktop/jacv6/README.md

          **_It is important that the drive is partitioned with FAT32_**

    2. Boot the system to EFI Shell
-   3. Map the respective storage device in system with the command `Shell> map -r`
-   4. Change the Shell to mapped device file system
+   3. Change the Shell to mapped device file system
           Example: Shell> fs0: (or fs1:)
-   5. Run `Startup.nsh` on the prompt
+   4. Run `Startup.nsh` on the prompt.
+   5. Follow prompts to begin the update.
+   6. When asked to update the FRU or SDR, select `5` to `Exit FRU/SDR update`.
-   6. Reboot system after the update is completed.
+   5. Reboot system after the update is completed.